gango-anan/gango-anan/README.md

 ### Hi there, 👋
-# I'm Galiwango
+# I'm Galiwango,
-I'm a software Developer passionate about writing clean code and developing solutions that impact the world positively.
+A software Developer passionate about writing clean code and developing solutions that impact the world positively.
 I enjoy working with Spring, Google Web Toolkit(GWT), Maven, Bootstrap.

 ## Lets connect on